Stephanie Phillips

-Stephanie Phillips is an American comics writer who has worked for DC Comics, Marvel Comics, and independent comics.
-She is best known for her work on Harley Quinn, Wonder Woman, Spider-Gwen, and Phoenix.
+Stephanie Phillips is an American comics writer known for her work on various series for DC Comics and Marvel Comics, including Harley Quinn, Wonder Woman, Spider-Gwen, and Phoenix, as well as her creator-owned series, Grim, which was published by Boom!
+Studios.

+Early life

+Stephanie Phillips grew up in Tampa, Florida.
+She attended the University of South Florida, where she earned a PhD in rhetoric and composition and an MA in English.

 Career

+Phillips taught writing and communication at the University at Buffalo, the University of South Florida, and the University of Tampa.
+She worked as a technical writer, an editor, and a journalist, as well as a competitive Muay Thai fighter.

 In 2018, Phillips published The Devil Within through Black Mask Studios with artist Maan House, a book about a demonic possession in the Philippines that was based on a true story.
-Later that year, her and artist Jamie Jones published Kicking Ice through Ominous Press in partnership with the National Women's Hockey League, a book about a group of female hockey players, which involved real hockey players like Kelsey Koelzer and Jillian Dempsey.
+Later that year, she and artist Jamie Jones published Kicking Ice through Ominous Press in partnership with the National Women's Hockey League, a book about a group of female hockey players, which involved real hockey players like Kelsey Koelzer and Jillian Dempsey.

 In 2019, she published Descendent through AfterShock Comics and The Butcher of Paris, based on the true story of Marcel Petiot, a serial killer who targeted Jews in Nazi-occupied France, through Dark Horse Comics.
 In 2020, she published two books through AfterShock, Cold War thriller Red Atlantis and time-traveling sci-fi Artemis and the Assassin, the pirate comic (starring Anne Bony and Mary Read) A Man Among Ye from Top Cow, and Taarna: The Last Taarakian for Heavy Metal.
 It was also announced that she would write Nuclear Family, about an alternate timeline where the Cold War became hot, from AfterShock.

-In 2021, it was announced that she would write the two issue Future State: Harley Quinn and the new Harley Quinn ongoing series relaunched as part of Infinite Frontier with artist Riley Rossmo.
-She also wrote the digital-first comic Sensational Wonder Woman and the eight-issue mini-series Wonder Woman: Evolution.
+In 2021, it was announced that she would write the two issue Future State: Harley Quinn and the new Harley Quinn ongoing series relaunched as part DC's relaunch of its comics line, Infinite Frontier, with artist Riley Rossmo.
+She also wrote the digital-first comic Sensational Wonder Woman and the eight-issue miniseries Wonder Woman: Evolution.
 In November 2021, it was announced that she would publish We Only Kill Each Other, about Jewish gangsters fighting Nazis in 1930s New York, through ComiXology Originals.